PE and Sport Premium

-However, here at Whitemoor we'd put in place a PE and School Sport (PESS) specialist teacher a number of years before this premium was introduced; handing us the opportunity to find new and exciting ways to: provide our children with a legacy of inspirational PE and Sport.
+However, here at Whitemoor we had put in place a PE and School Sport (PESS) specialist teacher a number of years before this premium was introduced; handing us the opportunity to find new and exciting ways to: 'Provide our children with a legacy of inspirational PE and Sport.'

 As a member of SHINE Multi Academy Trust, we share a common goal for the PE and Sports Premium; one in which all pupils leave our school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle, with lifelong participation in physical activity and sport.

 Our intention has been to target the funding on the following areas:

 - Increasing the confidence, knowledge and skills of all staff in teaching PE and sport.

 - Offering a broader experience of a range of sports and activities to all pupils.